-We show that the Richness and Responsiveness properties together imply that linear contracts give the best guarantees.
-This allows the lesson about the robustness of linear contracts to apply to a broad class of models of contracting with diverse organizational forms.
-After Section 2, which gives more detailed verbal outlines of the individual models referenced above, in Section 3 we turn to presenting the general framework and result.
+We show that the Richness and Responsiveness properties together imply that linear contracts give the best guarantees for the principal.1 This allows the lesson about the robustness of linear contracts to apply to a broad class of models of contracting with diverse organizational forms.
+We formally develop the general framework, define Richness and Responsiveness, and present this result in Section 3.

-As a supplement to the Richness property, Responsiveness is sufficient to make linear contracts optimal, but is it necessary?
+Having noted that, as a supplement to the Richness property, Responsiveness is sufficient to make linear contracts optimal, we next ask if it is also necessary.
 To address this question, in Section 4, we give a converse result.
-For this, we develop an auxiliary framework in which contracts specify payment as a function of a physical outcome, and $\Phi$ describes the counterparty's behavior in response to such contracts; the principal's value for each possible outcome is a separate parameter of the model.
+For this, we develop an auxiliary framework in which contracts specify payment as a function of a physical outcome, and Φ describes the counterparty's behavior in response to such contracts; the principal's value for each possible outcome is a separate parameter of the model.
 (For example, one can think of a supplier that can produce different goods, and a contract specifies a payment for each.
 How the supplier reacts to any given contract is independent of how much the principal values each good.)
 The Responsiveness property and a strengthened version of Richness can be expressed in this setting.
 When they hold, our main linearity result immediately implies that the principal can always maximize her guarantee by offering a linear contract, meaning one that pays proportionally to the principal's value for the realized outcome.
 Our converse shows that, once we ignore certain contracts that can be ruled out a priori as never optimal, if Responsiveness is violated, then there exists a valuation for the principal under which linear contracts are not optimal.
-This shows that our Responsiveness condition captures, at a formal level, the specific cross-contract restriction on behavior needed for the linearity argument.
+This shows that our Responsiveness condition captures, at a formal level, the specific cross-contract restriction on behavior needed for the linearity result.